VladimirV01/Universal-Presence-Sensor/README.md

 - Power via Type C
 - Decrease the footprint
 - Revisit the case
-- Connect the radarr sensor via UART to ESP
+- Connect the radar sensor via UART to ESP
 - Add ferrite beads on the power line to the PIR sensor to try and solve the false positives